WAN-Solutions/wan24-Core/src/Wan24-Core Docs/index.md

     - Determine if a value is within a list of values
 - String extensions
     - Get UTF-8 bytes
+- Generic helper
+    - Determine if two generic values are equal
+    - Determine if a value is `null`
+    - Determine if a value is `default`
+    - Determine if a value is `null` or `default`
+- `DateTime` extensions
+    - Determine if a time is within a range
+    - Determine if a time matches a reference time plus/minus an offset
+    - Apply an offset to a time base on a reference time
 - Queue worker (for actions and/or items)
 - Parallel queue worker (for actions and/or items)
 - `ParallelAsync` implementation